 Acceptable Alternate Manufacturer: ICC #IC107CP6BK (coupler jack).

-CAT-6 cable shall be terminated utilizing male RJ45 jacks on both ends of the cable to facilitate cable testing prior to installation of the node cabinets or headend.
+Category 6 cable shall be terminated utilizing male RJ45 jacks on both ends of the cable to facilitate cable testing prior to installation of the node cabinets or headend.
 All testing shall be performed only after the cables have been terminated with the male RJ45 jacks.

 Complies with individual characteristics established in ANSI/TIA/EIA-568-B terminated to T568A and all addendums for Category 6 cable performance specification.